sveltia/sveltia-cms/README.md

 ### Move your site from Netlify to another hosting service

 You can host your Sveltia CMS-managed site anywhere, such as [Cloudflare Pages](https://pages.cloudflare.com/) or [GitHub Pages](https://pages.github.com/).
-But moving away from Netlify means you can no longer sign in with GitHub/GitLab via Netlify.
+But moving away from Netlify means you can no longer sign in with GitHub or GitLab via Netlify.
 Instead, you can use [our own OAuth client](https://github.com/sveltia/sveltia-cms-auth), which can be easily deployed to Cloudflare Workers, or [any other 3rd party client](https://decapcms.org/docs/external-oauth-clients/) made for Netlify/Decap CMS.

 ### Work with a local Git repository